News & Current Matters

 Edgington Oil Co. v.
 Manhole Adjusting Inc. – The California Court of Appeal affirmed an order denying arbitration despite express language in a series of purchase orders. [unpublished decision] [Case settled.]

-[case name withheld] – Representing a candy company in litigation brought by a competitor for alleged infringement of trademarks and trade dress for candy products.
+[case name withheld] – Successfully settled a lawsuit alleging infringement of trademarks and trade dress for candy products.

 [case name withheld] – Successfully settled a dispute involving simultaneous litigation and arbitration, arising out of a series of import-export transactions to and from Ukraine.
 Mr. Case represented the Ukrainian parties.